All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is Ozempic approved for weight loss in Asian Americans?

 Ozempic is FDA-approved for type 2 diabetes, not weight loss.
-Wegovy, which contains the same active ingredient at a higher dose, is the approved option for weight management.
-However, many providers prescribe Ozempic off-label for weight loss, and insurance coverage varies.
+Wegovy, which contains compounded formulations of the active ingredient at a higher dose, is the approved option for weight management.
+But many providers prescribe Ozempic off-label for weight loss, and insurance coverage varies.
 Ozempic vs Wegovy

 Can I take Ozempic if I have a family history of diabetes common in South or East Asian families?